At a Glance

 ✨Tip Number 1

-Familiarize yourself with the different types of disabilities and health conditions.
-Understanding the nuances of various conditions will help you conduct more insightful assessments and engage better with clients.
+Familiarise yourself with the types of disabilities and health conditions you may encounter in this role.
+Understanding the nuances of various conditions will help you engage more effectively during assessments and demonstrate your knowledge during interviews.

 ✨Tip Number 2